 Not every chunk may be added to the buffer set of a multi-buffer.
 Essentially, only those chunks which are created by the module which created the multi-buffer are valid members of the multi-set.
 Chunks which are, or could potentially be, referenced by other modules are marked as being invalid as members of a buffer set.
 In particular, chunks which have been cleared from a buffer and chunks which have been explicitly added into declarative memory cannot be put into a buffer set.
-Additionally, one may mark a chunk as explicitly unavailable for the buffer set of any multi-buffer by setting the buffer-set-invalid parameter of the chunk to t:
+Additionally, one may mark a chunk as explicitly unavailable for the buffer set of any multi-buffer by setting the buffer-set-invalid parameter of the chunk to t using either setf in Lisp or by calling the setchunk-buffer-set-invalid command created for the chunk parameter.
+That may be useful when creating a module which defines chunks that are made available for other uses, but which should not be directly placed into buffers.
+If a chunk is already in a buffer set when it is marked as invalid then it will remain in that buffer set, but will be copied into the buffer from that point forward.